asyrjasalo/dockoon/terraform/README.md

 Set `enable_appgw = true` to forward standard HTTP (80) to the container port.

-Enabling HTTPS requires custom certificate (`.pfx`) to be created and uploaded to the AppGw (not part of Terraform modules).
+Enabling SSL requires custom certificate (`.pfx`) to be created and uploaded to the AppGw (not part of Terraform modules).

+Having an API Management instance could do as well for HTTPS and authn/authz.

 ## Command reference